 ‘Unfortunately…’ said Mark.

-‘I’ll shove the chickens through and leave them in the entrance cave on the other side with the rest of our stuff.
+‘I’m going to shove the chickens through and leave them in the entrance cave on the other side with the rest of our stuff.
 Anna, you know the other tunnel I found yesterday on our way back?
-We’ve decided to use that as a store room.’
+We’ve decided to use that as a storeroom.’

 Then he and the crate were gone again, leaving Anna and Dan together.
 Dan sat on a rock.

-‘Sophie will never get through there.
-It’ll be next to impossible to get the kids through there, even if she wasn’t pregnant.
-And Mum…’
+‘Sophie will never get through there, even if she wasn’t pregnant.
+And it’ll be next to impossible to get the kids through there.
+Then there’s Mum…’

 ‘Don’t worry about it now.
 We’ll manage it somehow,’ Anna said.
 ‘We’ve got no choice.’
 They sat in silence.
 Then Dan said,